arthijayaraman-lab/crease_ga/docs/_build/html/_sources/index.rst.txt

 Contact us
 __________

-If you have any questions or feedback, please let us know by emailing arthij@udel.edu and zijiewu@udel.edu
+If you have any questions or feedback, please let us know by emailing arthij AT udel.edu and zijiewu AT udel.edu

 .. toctree::
     :caption: Getting started